RedFiveCode/WirelessTagSharp/README.md

 ## Technical
-This is a library and console application written in C# for the .net framework version 4.7.2.
+This is a library and console application written in C# originally for the .net framework version 4.7.2, and now for .net 9 (Windows only for the gui app, but the library and console apps should be cross platform).

 It uses the following NuGet packages/files:
 * [RestSharp](https://restsharp.dev/)